Build Phase

 • Validated user flows and key assumptions

-• MVP scope and technical boundaries
+• Release scope and technical boundaries

 • Prioritized backlog for execution